 For many decades, roasted turkey was considered the entree to serve at Thanksgiving dinner and other occasions.
 While roasted turkey can be good, it’s easy to overcook and dry out.
 Then, someone somewhere had the idea of deep-frying a holiday bird and taking it to their family gathering, and thus the turkey fryer was created.
 Juicy succulent fried turkey is now a staple at many tables at Thanksgiving—and during all times of the year.

-- Best Turkey Fryer For All-Around Use: King Kooker Outdoor Fry Package
+- Best Overall: King Kooker Outdoor Fry Package

-- Best Turkey Fryer for Beginners: Bayou Classic Stainless Steel Turkey Fryer
+- Best for Beginners: Bayou Classic Stainless Steel Turkey Fryer

 Features to consider when shopping for the best turkey deep fryer